Theme Structure

 Theme JSON File

-file defines metadata for your theme.
+The theme.json file defines metadata for your theme.
 Here's a detailed real-world example:

 {